d3tourrr/NomiKin-Discord/README.md

 ## Warning and Notes

+> [!WARNING]
+> Make sure in your `.env` file that the formatting for `NOMI_ROOMS` *exactly* follows the example, including being all on one line and how it is wrapped in quotes and other symbols.

+> [!WARNING]
+> Your Nomi will not see any messages sent to Discord channels that don't have a corresponding room configured.
+This includes pings, even if your Nomi has Discord permissions to see and send messages to a channel.
+This also includes DMs.

-> [!IMPORTANT]
+> [!CAUTION]
 > In normal mode, messages sent to and from your Nomi are visible in the Nomi app.
 When using Rooms, this integration will log the messages, but they won't be visible in the Nomi app.
 There is no indication in the Nomi app that your Nomi is chatting in rooms.
 There is also no convenient way to manage which rooms your Nomi is in.

-Your Nomi will not see any messages sent to Discord channels that don't have a corresponding room configured.
-This includes pings, even if your Nomi has Discord permissions to see and send messages to a channel.
-This also includes DMs.
+> [!CAUTION]

-Be careful using rooms in particularly busy servers.
+> Be careful using rooms in particularly busy servers.
 The Nomi API takes time to process messages.
 This integration queues and throttles the messages that are sent to your Nomi, but it might get behind and lag if the channel your Nomi is watching is very active.

-Make sure in your `.env` file that the formatting for `NOMI_ROOMS` *exactly* follows the example, including being all on one line and how it is wrapped in quotes and other symbols.
+> [!NOTE]

-Nomis cannot see images attached to messages, nor do they click links.
+> Nomis cannot see images attached to messages, nor do they click links.
 In Discord, gifs are sent as a link to the gif and then the Discord client intelligently displays the gif instead of just the link.
 Nomis just see the link, not the gif, although they can usually make a good guess at what the gif is about by the URL they see.

-When putting two of your Nomis in the same Discord channel, the corresponding Nomi room is only created once.
-Nomis will be added to existing rooms if their `.env` file says they should be in there.

 ### Additional Warning About `RandomResponseChance`

+> [!CAUTION]
-⚠️⚠️ The `RandomResponseChance` field in your `NOMI_ROOMS` list determines how often your Nomi will respond to a message even if they wouldn't normally respond to it. **THIS CAN BE DANGEROUS!** If your Nomi responds to another AI companion, they will respond to each other infinitely because all AI companions respond every time they are pinged.
-They will continue conversing forever until they are interrupted, either by one of them being made unable to respond (timed out, kicked from the server, etc.) or their Docker container is stopped, breaking the reply chain. ⚠️
+> The `RandomResponseChance` field in your `NOMI_ROOMS` list determines how often your Nomi will respond to a message even if they wouldn't normally respond to it. **THIS CAN BE DANGEROUS!** If you do disable infinite reply prevention (details below), and your Nomi responds to another AI companion, they will respond to each other infinitely because all AI companions respond every time they are pinged.
+It is very important to have infinite reply prevention set to a reasonable value when using `RandomResponseChance`.

 `RandomResponseChance` applies to each message individually.
 What this means is that if you set `RandomResponseChance` to `50`, every message posted in a given channel there will be a 50% chance that the Nomi responds.
 It's entirely possible that a Nomi would respond to 5 messages in a row and then not respond to the next 10.
 It's not meant to be consistent, it's meant to make your Nomi's presence feel more organic in your Discord server.